 - Washington School of Psychiatry (Meyer Treatment Center): 202.537.6050

-U-LIFELINE is a website for college students containing information on mental health and emotional wellness with community and campus resources.
+U-LIFELINE is a website for college students providing information on mental health and emotional wellness with community and campus resources.
 Additionally, ULifeline’s Self Evaluator can help individuals find out if a mental health issue such as depression or an anxiety disorder could be impacting their thoughts, feelings or behaviors.
 All self-evaluations are confidential.

 - Stress Management